Signedue/signedue.github.io/education.md

 - **Aarhus** and **Copenhagen** stand out for **PhD and advanced academic programs**, reflecting the location of major universities.
 - **Frederiksberg**, despite its size, shows high engagement in **social sciences and health programs**, which aligns with local institutional focus areas.

-> The takeaway: not all educated populations are the same. **Educational composition varies by region**, hinting at diverse economic bases and educational infrastructure.

 Next, we’ll explore how education types have evolved over time — and whether some programs are expanding while others fade away.

----

-## 🕰️ How Education Types Have Evolved Over Time
+## How Education Types Have Evolved Over Time

 After comparing what regions prioritize, we now zoom out to look at **national trends in education types** from 2008 to 2023.